rohaquinlop/complexipy/docs/index.md

   If set to 0, the exit with error will be disabled.
 - `-o` or `--output`: Output the results to a CSV file, default is False.
 The filename will be `complexipy.csv` and will be saved in the invocation directory.
-- `-d` or `--detail`: Set the detail level, default is "normal".
+- `-d` or `--details`: Set the detail level, default is "normal".
 If set to "low" will show only files or functions with complexity greater than the maximum complexity.
 - `-l` or `--level` Set the level of measurement, default is "function".
 If set